jayJs/node-jay/public/b/jay/README.md

 Users who have authorized the Facebook app receive a client ID (available as J.userId) and a token (available as J.token) that enables them to send data to the server.

+In order for this to work correctly, FB app ID and SECRET must be set in the backend and match the FB APP id set in frontend.

+Currently this isues JSON, instead of JSONP (like most of the library).

 **J.isUser()**
 isUser() provides the possibility to apply different commands to anonymous or logged-in users. isUser() determines that you are logged in before executing the functions.
 J.userId contains the user Facebook ID.